ptcdevs/python-backend/README.md

-# Python REST API
+# README

-this project will host a backend rest api, coupled with swagger ui
+This project will host a backend rest api, coupled with swagger ui

 # Getting started